 Troubleshooting Android Manifest and Device Filtering

 The Amazon Appstore uses your app manifest to determine an app's compatibility with Fire devices.
-When you upload your Android binary file in the Amazon Appstore, the App Information tab highlights incompatibilities between your manifest and the capabilities of devices you are targeting.
+When you upload your Android binary file in the Developer Console, the Target Your App screen highlights incompatibilities between your manifest and the capabilities of devices you are targeting.
 Use the troubleshooting information here to better understand any error messages related to device support.

 If you are planning to update your binary file , you must fix compatibility issues in your manifest in order to maintain your current device support.
 If you do not fix compatibility issues, your app will not be available on devices that have been flagged.

 This article describes common incompatibility messages and potential resolutions.
 For more information about the Amazon Appstore’s manifest filtering, see these topics:

 - android.hardware and android.software